A teal and white ribbon on top of a white background.

 What You Can Do to Lower Your Risk of Cervical Cancer:

-Cervical cancer is caused by the Human Papillomavirus (HPV), a common sexually transmitted virus.
+Cervical cancer is caused by HPV, a common sexually transmitted virus.

 To lower your risk of cervical cancer: